dawpitech/survivor/README.md

 `<root>/api` Backend API
 `<root>/api/docs` Swagger UI with the backend OpenAPI v3
 `<root>/api/dashboard` Grafana dashboard to show metrics about the backend

+### Development team

+This platform was developed by FranceDeveloppe
+Team composed of @Dawoox, @ALittlePatate, @LucasLudovic and @TilioHuart